Renting a car in Argentina is one of the best ways to explore this huge, beautiful country.

 Like anywhere in the world, when you pick up your car, inspect it before you drive away.

-Take photos of every single ding, scratch and dent and mark them up on the car report as well.
+Take photos or videos of every single ding, scratch and dent and mark them up on the car report as well.

 Make sure the car has a spare tyre and the tools to change it, and that there’s sufficient water and oil.